rasgointelligence/RasgoQL/README.md

 You can quickly create new features, sample data, apply complex aggregates... all without having to write SQL!

-Choose from our library of predefined transformations or make your own to streamline the process of extracting, transforming and loading large amounts of data.
+Choose from our library of predefined transformations or make your own to streamline the feature engineering process.

 ![RasgoQL 30-second demo](https://f.hubspotusercontent30.net/hubfs/20517936/rasgoql/rasgo_intro2.gif)